Authentic Mexican folk art, handcrafted gifts and home decor β€” where every piece tells a story.

 Β£28.00

-Tenango Embroidery - Hummingbird – Tenango de Doria, Hidalgo
+Tenango Embroidery – Bird & Petals – Tenango de Doria, Hidalgo

 Hand-embroidered in Tenango de Doria, Hidalgo, this vibrant piece celebrates the richness of OtomΓ tradition.
-Each stitch is made entirely by hand, using colourful cotton threads to bring the hummingbird and flowers to life.
+Each stitch is made entirely by hand, using colourful cotton threads to bring the bird and petals to life.

 Tenango embroidery is a form of storytelling β€” every motif carries the spirit of nature, memory and identity.
 Crafted over hours of patient work, no two designs are ever the same.